 It was March on a Sunday at a gas station off I-95 in Rhode Island.
 I scrolled through my audiobook app to find something to pass the miles faster.
 I was worn out from Boston Tea Party, a crossover swing dance event in Massachusetts.

 I typed in Malcolm Gladwell to see what might be available.
 I like the sound of his voice.
-It reminds me of someone I love.
+It reminds me of someone I loved.

-It felt just like a day in the 90’s when I randomly bought a cd from a record shop without a clue who the artist was.
+It felt just like a day in the 90’s when I randomly bought a cd without a clue why.
 At a record store in Central Square, I picked up a disc.
 The musician didn’t look particularly cool, something just told me to pick it up and buy it.
 Later that afternoon when I popped it in the cd player, I couldn’t believe the sound.
-She sang a song I’d heard only once on the radio.
-Long before the days of Shazam, I had been dying to hear it again.
-Despite asking around and searching, I hadn’t been able to track it down.
+The artist sang a song I’d heard only once on the radio.
+This was long before the days of Shazam, I had been dying to hear it again.
+Despite search efforts, I hadn’t been able to track it down.
 At least not until it wound up on that random cd.
-By the way, blindly purchasing music was something I did one time.
+By the way, blindly purchasing music was something I did once.

 Thin slicing, a wordy expression that captures so much of what painting series I call First Impressions is about.
-I feel so fatefully connected to this book, certainly the first half.
-The whole scenario feels like a poem, read by the person it was written about.
+The whole scenario feels like poetry, read by the person the poem was written about.

-First Impressions started after I met someone with a warmth and qualities I’d never seen in anyone before.
+First Impressions started after I met someone with qualities I’d never noticed in anyone before.

 On my way to our first date, I didn’t even expect to like him.
-I really just went because his proposition was 150 miles closer than my other plans.
+I honestly just went because his proposition was 100 miles closer than my other plans.
 If I had a type, it wasn’t him.
 Unfortunately, I got a feeling.
 It was instant and terrifying.
 He felt warm like home, like my soul found its person.

 Plus I had dreamt the whole night exactly one week earlier.
 That was weird too.
 I didn’t realize that part until we were leaving.
 The dream memory flashed and I told him.
-He joked if I knew the roulette numbers too.
+He joked, asking if I knew the roulette numbers too.
 We kissed goodbye.
 He went one direction, I went another.
-Paintings happened in the after-magic.
+Blah blah, paintings happened in the after-magic.